27m/nftlistmaker/README.md

 Then run the script either through Cmder or another terminal.

-# NOTE, Colorama does not natively work on the Windows Terminal.
-You must install a terminal.
-Cmder is recommended and is useful anyways.
+## NOTE, Colorama [does not natively work](https://github.com/tartley/colorama/issues/103) on the Windows Terminal when using input() (which this script relies on).
+# You must install a terminal.
+[Cmder](https://cmder.net/) is recommended and has multiple benefits over Windows Terminal.

 ## This program is a work in progress!